Leich History, Family Crest & Coats of Arms

 Early Origins of the Leich family

-Another 128 words (9 lines of text) covering the years 1150 and are included under the topic Early Leich History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Leich research.
+Another 61 words (4 lines of text) covering the years 1150 and are included under the topic Early Leich History in all our PDF Extended History products and printed products wherever possible.

 Leich Spelling Variations